Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Introducing Honcho's Dialectic API.md

 Honcho and agent dialectics can eliminate the principal-agent problem for this new economic paradigm, digitally extending human agency and identity further than ever before.
 # Private Beta
 Our Dialectic API is now available in private beta.

-We're working closely with a diverse array of projects across many different verticals in various stages of development--from ideation to production.

 If you're excited build with a hosted version of Honcho and explore the ideas covered here, [sign-up for our waitlist](https://plasticlabs.typeform.com/honchobeta).